HamedHemati/TAC-GAN_JeHaYaFa/README.md

     will be used during training.

 ATTENTION: The TensorFlow implementation will raise an error when the flowers dataset is prepared with this implementation.
-It is necessary to change the file names of two pickle files in the `Data/datasets/flowers` directory:
+It is necessary to change the names of two pickle files in the `Data/datasets/flowers` directory:

  - `flowers_tc.pkl` to `flower_tc.pkl`
  - `flowers_tv.pkl` to `flower_tv.pkl`